Preparing for Orientation

 Protect Your Information with Multi-Factor Authentication (MFA)

 Multi-factor authentication (MFA) protects you against lost or stolen passwords by adding a verification step to your OHIO login.
-Details and the MFA enrollment process can be found at the link below.
-New students are required to enroll in MFA prior to participating in a BSO program.
+New students are required to enroll in MFA before participating in their BSO program.
 This step is important to ensure students can access their MyOHIO Student Center during course registration at BSO.
-Failure to enroll in MFA may result in delays in course registration during your BSO program.
+Failure to enroll in MFA may result in delays in course registration during BSO.

 Parking for In-Person Programs

-Parking for your program will be in Lot 132 (next to Peden Stadium), which can be found on the Campus Parking Map.
-If you are using a GPS or other map service, please use the following address to arrive at the designated parking location: 100 Richland Avenue, Athens, OH 45701.
-When you arrive to the parking lot, our staff will give you a parking permit for you to place on your dashboard.
-This parking permit will only be valid for the day of the program.
+Parking for one-day programs will be in Lot 132 (next to Peden Stadium), which can be found on the Campus Parking Map.
+Participants can use the entrance on South Green Drive and accessible parking will be available near the parking lot entrance.
+If you are using a GPS or other map service, please use the following address to find this parking location: 100 Richland Avenue, Athens, OH 45701.
+When you arrive at the lot, our staff will give you a permit for you to place on your dashboard.
+This parking permit will only be valid for the duration of your program.

 - Photo ID (needed for check-in)

 - We will have limited computers available during course registration at orientation.
-If you are able to bring your own laptop, iPad, or Tablet with internet access, please do so for a quicker registration process.
+If you can bring your laptop, iPad, or Tablet with internet access, please do so for a quicker registration process.
 This does not need to be the technology you will have as a new student, so you do not need to worry about getting that at this time.
 If possible, consider borrowing technology from someone to bring with you.
-We will have limited technology resources available, and students will be able to use them as available.
 Given the format of the advising sessions, a smartphone is difficult to use for registration purposes.
 We recommend bringing different technology, if possible.

 - Unofficial college transcripts and test scores